programacion-referencias-a-funciones

 var my_variable = DoSomething();

 The way to invoke the function will depend on the language we are using.
-Generally, it’s ().
-But in any case, the concepts are the same.
-Next, we’ll see concrete implementation cases in various languages.
+In general it is ().
+But in any case the concepts are the same.
+Next, we see concrete implementation cases in languages.

-Let’s look at an example of how to make a reference to a function in different languages.
-For the example, we will create a function sum that takes two parameters a and b and returns their sum.
+Let’s see an example of how to make a reference to a function in different languages.
+For the example, we’ll create a sum function that takes two parameters a and b and returns the sum.

 Then we’ll create a variable sum_function that contains a reference to the function.
-We will then invoke this function through the variable, instead of by its name.
+Then we invoke this function through the variable, instead of using its name.

-C# has the concept of delegate, which is a system for Function References.
+C# has the concept of delegate, which is a Function Reference system.

 // Definition of the sum function